Mausy5043/crcp/README.md

-# crcp
+# Semaphoring Co-operative Resource Claiming (scrc)

-Co-operative Resource Claiming Protocol
+**scrc** is a protocol that allows various computers to share a common resource.